-- Rabbits: Exhibitors will be allowed to sell a single fryer (1) OR a fryer pen (3) in the Sale.
-Rabbits consigned to the sale must be the same as entered in regular classes.
-Sale Entry should be completed online when you complete your fair entries.
-The sale classes are listed under each department. - No entry fee will be charged, but a commission charge of no more than 3% will be retained from the sale of animals to cover sale expenses.
+- 1. Rabbits: Exhibitors will be allowed to sell a single fryer (1) OR a fryer pen (3) in the Sale.
+Rabbits consigned to the sale must be the same as entered in regular classes. - 2.
+No entry fee will be charged, but a commission charge of no more than 3% will be retained from the sale of animals to cover sale expenses.
 The commission will be rounded to the nearest dollar. - 3.
 Rabbits must weigh not more than 5 1⁄2 lbs. on the day of entry.
 Rabbits weighing less than 3 1⁄2 lbs. will not be eligible for the Sale. - 4.
 Poultry: Exhibitors can sell a maximum of 1 entry (i.e.1 pen of Broilers, or 1 Turkey, or 1 Duck, etc.) total.
-Sale entries must come from the classes listed in Rule 4.
+Sale entries must come from the classes listed in Rule 5.
 Birds consigned to the sale must be the same as entered in regular classes.
-Superintendents are not responsible to show birds for exhibitors. - All birds must have proper finish and must meet the following weight requirements.
+Superintendents are not responsible to show birds for exhibitors. - 5.
+All birds must have proper finish and must meet the following weight requirements.
 All birds sold must be of the following:

-Description Minimum Live Weight
+Description Minimu tion Minimum Live Weight

 (Weight listed in pounds)

-Roasters, Crossbred Meat Type 5-8 each Broilers 5-8 each 3-5 each
+Roasters, Crossbred Meat Type 5-8 each

+Broilers 3-5 each

-All birds selling in the above Market Class must be Cornish Rock Cross chickens.
+All birds selling in the above M arket Class must be

+Cornish Rock Cross chickens.

 Pekin Ducks Drake 8 - Hen 7

 Muscovy Drake 8 - Hen 6

 Rouen Drake 7 - Hen 6

 Crossbred Meat Duck Drake 8 - Hen 7

 Any other variety ducks eligible for the sale will include:

-Buff Drake 6 - Hen 5 Alesbury Drake 7 - Hen 6 Blue Swedish Drake 6 - Hen 5
+Buff Drake 6 - Hen 5

+Alesbury Drake 7 - Hen 6

+Blue Swedish Drake 6 - Hen 5

 Any other variety Geese:

 Toulouse Geese Gander 14 - Goose 10

 Emden Gander 14 - Goose 10

 Buff Gander 12 - Goose 10

 African Gander 12 - Goose 10

 Pilgrim Gander 9 - Goose 7

 Turkeys:

-the

-White Turkey Tom 25 - Hen 16Bronze Turkey Tom 25 - Hen 16
+White Turkey Tom 25 - Hen 16

+Bronze Turkey Tom 25 - Hen 16